 Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the dilutive effect of the issuance of the Company's Shares at less than NAV per Share.
 Any sale of Shares at a price below NAV per Share would result in immediate dilution to existing stockholders.
 Since under this proposal the Company's Shares could be issued at a price that is substantially below the NAV per Share, the dilution could be substantial.
-This dilution would include reduction in the NAV per Share as a result of the issuance of Shares at a price below the NAV per Share, and a proportionately greater decrease in a stockholder's interest in the earnings and assets of the Company and voting interest in the Company, than the increase in the assets of the Company resulting from such issuance.
-If this proposal is approved, the Board may, consistent with its fiduciary duties, approve the sale or otherwise issue the Company's Shares at any discount to its then current NAV per Share; however, the Board will consider the potential dilutive effect of the issuance of Shares at a price below the NAV per Share when considering whether to authorize any such issuance and will act in the best interests of the Company and its stockholders in doing so.
+This dilution would include reduction in the NAV per Share as a result of the issuance of Shares at a price below the NAV per Share, and a proportionately greater decrease in a stockholder's interest in the earnings and assets of the Company resulting from such issuance.
+If this proposal is approved, the Board may, consistent with its fiduciary duties, approve the sale or otherwise issue the Company's Shares at any discount to its then current NAV per Share; however, the Board will consider the potential dilutive effect of the issuance of Shares at a price below the NAV per Share stary price below the NAV per Share stary duties, approve the sale or otherwise issue the Company's Shares at any discount to its then current NAV per Share; however, the Board will consider the potential dilutive effect of the issuance of Shares at a price below the NAV per Share stary price below the NAV per Share stary duties, approve the sale or otherwise issue the Company's Shares at any discount to its then current NAV per Share; however, the Board will consider the potential dilutive effect of the issuance of Shares at a price below the NAV per Share stary price below the NAV per Share stary duties, approve the sale or otherwise issue the Company's Shares at any discount to its then current NAV per Share; however, the Board will consider the potential dilutive effect of the issuance of Shares at a price below the NAV per Share stary duties approve the sale or otherwise issue below the NAV per Share stary duties approve the subscience of Shares at a price below the NAV per Shar whether to authorize any such issuance and will act in the best interests of the Company and its stockholders in doing so.